GambitGamesLLC/unity-plugin-patch/README.md

 **Scripting Define Symbol:**\
 EXT_PATCH
-NOTE: We recommend wrapping any packages referencing this plugin with this symbol, regardless if the ASMDEF is missing.
+NOTE: We recommend wrapping any scripts or assemblies referencing this plugin with this symbol, regardless if the ASMDEF is missing as best practice.

 ------------------------------
 ASSET STORE DESCRIPTION